 The Duke of Cambridge made his views on space expeditions clear after Hollywood actor William Shatner, 90, become the eldest person to fly into space on Blue Origin sub-orbital capsule developed by billionaire Amazon founder Jeff Bezos.

-William, who previously warned ‘there is no time to waste‘, said, “We need some of the world’s greatest brains and minds fixed on trying to repair this planet, not trying to find the next place to go and live.
+William, who previously warned 'there is no time to waste (opens in new tab)', said, "We need some of the world's greatest brains and minds fixed on trying to repair this planet, not trying to find the next place to go and live.

 "I think that ultimately is what sold it for me - that really is quite crucial to be focusing on this [planet] rather than giving up and heading out into space to try and think of solutions for the future."

 But the Duke doesn't appear to have realised that the multi-millionaires like Richard Branson and Elon Musk, who are also building up space businesses, aren't the only ones with a passion for things out of this world.

 Closer to home and you could say that Prince William's youngest son Prince Louis (opens in new tab), three, is fascinated with spaceships - as much as his sister Charlotte, six, loves unicorns and has a keyring and beanie baby toy purse with the majestic creature on.

 So much so that he recently was pictured with a space rocket-printed rucksack, which was being carried by his Norland Nanny (opens in new tab) as the family prepared to jet off for their October half-term holiday.

 But while Prince William expressed "absolutely no interest" in becoming a space tourist, saying he once travelled to 65,000 feet in a plane and that was high enough.
 But for his son Louis, spaceships are very much part of the youngster's childhood.